10 Key Qualities That Make a Good Real Estate Agent

 6. Strong communicator

-Good real estate agents do more than just keep you informed during the buying or selling process.
+Good real estate agents do more than just keep you informed during your real estate journey.

 They serve as your guide at every step.